DSLR Camera Requirement

-All students entering the following Electronic Media Communications (EMC) programs – Associate of Applied Science Degree in Electronic Media Technology, Professional Certificate in Electronic Media Technology and Animation One-Year Certificate) are required to have a DSLR camera meeting the technical specifications below.
+All students entering the Associate of Applied Science Degree in Electronic Media Technology, Professional Certificate in Electronic Media Technology and Animation (One-Year Certificate) programs are required to have a DSLR camera meeting the technical specifications below.

 A DSLR (digital single-lens reflex) is a digital camera that has interchangeable lenses and full manual control of aperture, shutter speed, depth of field and focus functions.
 The required DSLR camera should meet the following criteria: